psych251/old_website/resources.md

 * dplyr/tidyr
 * ggplot
 * lme4
-* Functional Experiment Templates
+* Functional Experiment Templates -->

 ### Mechanical turk

 In this class we will be running our replication projects on Amazon's Mechanical Turk (AMT/mTurk). mTurk is a platform on which **Workers** (or "Turkers") can complete Human Intelligence Tasks (**HITs**) for monetary compensation.
 HITs are put up by **Requesters**. mTurk originally was set up to do large-scale tasks that require human intelligence (e.g. labeling photos, finding telephone numbers, etc), but has recently been used by social scientists to conduct (large-scale) online experiments.

-In this class, all replication projects will be launched using a common class account.
+All replication projects will be launched using a common class account.
 This saves you the hassle of applying for a personal Requester account (which lately has become not-as-straightforward...), and also simplifies funding logistics.
 We will be giving more detailed instructions in class on how to access the class account and launch HITs etc.

 **A note on design considerations.** Some Turkers multitask, and most of them do HITs for many hours a day, so appropriate designs would include attention checks, manipulation checks, etc.